Jolsty/twitterbot/README.md

     that would result in duplication will be blocked, resulting in a 403 error.
 A user cannot submit the same status twice in a row.

+    ![Post tweets endpoint.
+Remember that the authentication is managed by the twitter module.](images/tweetEndpoint.png)

     The code that does the actual tweeting can be seen in Figure 23.

+    ![Code to post tweets.
+The status is chosen randomly from the array of trends that is passed to the callback function in Figure 21.](images/tweetOut.png)

 3. Getting tweet metadata (Figure 24)